Who is Mint 400 Records?

 I had been around the block and knew that most bands spend more and more on record after record.
 I myself had gone from humble recordings that cost me 100-700$ for a full length album to then spending well over 5,000$ a record and knew that if I wished to make records for years to come that this was not sustainable.
 What I did next was slowly over the course of the next few years was build my own studio specifically for the purpose of recording records for the bands on my record label which you can read about here: http://www.jerseybeat.com/homerec.html

 My philosphy on records is that good songwriters make good records and little else matters.
 I didn't want to make my label revolve around anything but music and I wanted to provide a way for the artists I signed to record as much as possible and basically say screw all of the other bullshit that has become the music industry.
-Sure if you love hearing about yourself you can hire a high priced publicist that might get you written about by a 100 blogs that a total of 6 people read.
-This label is not about begging Pitchfork, Stereogum or Brooklyn Vegan to write about us.
-This label is not about selling our souls to play SXSW or on some other festival.
-This label is not about Pandora or bullshit stations that make you jump through hoops just to play your music.
-This label is about music.
 Through keeping overhead costs down we are able to make a ton of records with a ton of bands and get them out to radio and out for licensing and that is what we are about.
 We don't have glossy pictures of every artist or fancy 50,000$ videos.
 What we do have are amazing bands that write amazing records.

 The name Mint 400?

 The name Mint 400 kind of came up as a joke.
 I had started sending my bands material out to various people, like venues whenever we were booking a tour or something and I just came up with a fake label name that I thought sounded somewhat professional and was kind of vague.
-I got the name from the Hunter S. Thompson book Fear and Loathing in Les Vegas.
+I got the name from the Hunter S. Thompson book Fear and Loathing in Las Vegas.
 The Mint 400 is a motorcycle race that he is supposed to be covering.
-At the time I just liked the ring of the name and also had the logo in mind.
-However I liked the idea of Thompson being a total outcast that was considered not a real journalist at the time, who chose to not even write about the race he was hired to cover.
-I am guessing that some of the "real" journalists probably considered him a joke and now he's a legend who will go down in history as one of the greatest authors of an era.
-Now I'm not saying we're legends or anything but we know a lot of labels with a lot less talent that get a lot more attention than us.
-Now that we're going on to almost a decade of existing, it feels like it just fits and has grown with us.
+At the time I just liked the ring of the name and also had the logo in mind. .

 Submitting music to Mint 400?

 Please don't get offended, we can't sign every band, even if you do like our views or what we have to say.
-We ask that you send us streaming music only on a site like Soundcloud.
+We ask that you send us streaming music only.
 You can send it to email@example.com .
-We literally listen to every submission so please don't waste our time.
+We will try to listen to every submission so please don't waste our time.
 We are looking for unique songs and songwriters.
 If you send us just pictures or kareoke versions of top 40 hits we probably won't respond back to you (Yes, both of these things have happened).
 However we do try to respond back to everyone who submits something to us.
 We are open to many kinds of music and are very focused on songwriting.
 That being said, we may enjoy your music and may think it's amazing but still not be able to sign you.
 Also it really helps if you know how to structure a letter, use correct grammar and if you are looking for a response back and you just literally send us a link we probably are going to assume it's spam.